 - ADVISORY: DNREC's Solid & Hazardous Waste Management Section (SHWMS) is sponsoring a training opportunity in May for Delaware's hazardous waste generators.
 For more information, please visit SHWMS' website.

 Hazardous Wastes are solid wastes that are inherently dangerous to handle or dispose.
-Examples include chemicals, such as solvents, mercury in thermometers, and lead in paint.
+Examples include chemicals such as solvents, mercury in thermometers, and lead in paint.
 The Solid and Hazardous Waste Management Section regulates businesses and industry so that hazardous wastes are managed properly and cleaned up in the event of a spill or release at an active site.
-The SHWMS’s Hazardous Waste Program has been authorized by the US Environmental Protection Agency since December 14, 1983.
+The SHWMS’s Hazardous Waste Program has been authorized by the US Environmental Protection Agency since Dec.
+14, 1983.

 The SHWMS regulates hazardous waste, not hazardous products or materials.
 If the substance is not considered to be a "waste," then it is not governed by the State’s hazardous waste laws and regulations.
 Non-waste items include substances that are considered raw materials or products that can be used commercially.
-Substances that are considered to be "Extremely Hazardous" are regulated by the Division’s Accidental Release Prevention Program and the Emergency Planning and Community Right-to-Know Program.
+Substances considered to be "Extremely Hazardous" are regulated by the Division’s Accidental Release Prevention Program and the Emergency Planning and Community Right-to-Know Program.

 Hazardous Waste Related Links:

 7 Delaware Code Chapter 63: Hazardous Waste Management